freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 3. Submit the pull request from your branch to freeCodeCamp's `main` branch.

-4. In the body of your PR include a more detailed summary of the changes you made and why.
+4. Include a more detailed summary of the changes you made and how your changes are helpful in the body of your PR.

    - You will be presented with a pull request template.
 This is a checklist that you should have followed before opening the pull request.